yalelibrary/yul-dc-camerata/README.md

 ## Running the deployment test against a deployed cluster

-The deployment testing suite lives in `/spec/deploy_spec.rb` at the root of this repo.
+The deployment testing suite lives in `smoke_spec/deploy_spec.rb` at the root of this repo.

 To run it against a deployed cluster:

 1. Set YUL_DC_SERVER to the domain name for your deployed cluster `export YUL_DC_SERVER=collections-test.curationexperts.com`

-2. Set the HTTP loging vars:

-  - Set HTTP_USERNAME to the known Blacklight http basic auth username for your deployed cluster `export HTTP_USERNAME=<basic-auth-username>`
-  - Set HTTP_PASSWORD to the known Blacklight http basic auth password for you deployed cluster `export HTTP_PASSWORD=<basic-auth-password>`

-3. `cam smoke`
+2. `cam smoke`

 ## Releasing a new dependency version